EliseWindbloom/AutoActionPy/README.md

 1. Use a screenshot tool to capture the UI elements/things you want the mouse to move to:
    - Run `python screenshot_region.py` then press shift to take a screenshot, then drag the mouse to make a rectangle region.
 This screenshot region will be saved as a png.
-   - Alternately, use a screenshot tool like [Greenshot](https://getgreenshot.org/downloads/) which can save regions of the screen as png files.
+   - Alternately, use a screenshot tool like [Greenshot](https://getgreenshot.org/downloads/) which can also save regions of the screen as png files.
 2. Save images in the images folder.
 3. Reference images in your action list by filename.